vsmk98/QuorumNetworkManager/README.md

 2. Ubuntu 16.04 (this has to do with Constellation)
 3. NodeJS v4.5+ (tested on v4.8.0) (https://nodejs.org/en/download/package-manager/)

+## Installing Ethereum

+NOTE1: This project makes use of bootnode for now, hence we need to install the below
+NOTE2: We will need to use Quorum's geth, so do a `sudo /usr/bin/geth /usr/bin/normalGeth`

+1. `sudo apt-get install software-properties-common`
+2. `sudo add-apt-repository -y ppa:ethereum/ethereum`
+3. `sudo apt-get update`
+4. `sudo apt-get install ethereum`

 ## Installing Quorum

 Installation quide for https://github.com/jpmorganchase/quorum

+NOTE: This should replace your currently installed `geth`.

 1. `sudo apt-get install -y build-essential`
 2. `git clone https://github.com/jpmorganchase/quorum.git`